rhochgraf21/MentorLM/README.md

 "Search-engine" style outputs typically require only shallow cognitive processing from the student.
 This approach may be a detriment to student learning, as cognitive psychology literature has consistently found that [depth-of-processing](https://psycnet.apa.org/record/1976-00185-001) has a strong positive effect on learning outcomes.

 Furthermore, these outputs rarely utilize practices from cognitive psychology that have been shown to promote student learning, such as [retrieval practice](https://psycnet.apa.org/record/2023-03242-001) or [elaborative encoding](https://psycnet.apa.org/record/1982-27279-001).
 Implementing these techniques into LLM tutors may benefit student learning outcomes.

+## Artifacts

+This repository contains:

+- [Presentation slides](presentation/Mentors_Not_Oracles.pdf), as presented at the [2024 RIT Center for Teaching and Learning AI Symposium](www.rit.edu/teaching/summer-institute).
+- [4 sample tutor prompts](prompts/) used during the live demo (mildly annotated).

 ## Proposed Techniques: